thdiaman/GDDownloader/README.md

 `True`, the issues or commits are downloaded one by one (so that all information is included).
 If they are set to `False`, then they are downloaded in batches (which is faster but not complete - e.g. the closed_by field of issues is missing).

+Note that the tool does not account for cases when an issue or a commit has already been downloaded (in either full information or in batch mode) and then has to downloaded again.
+Issues or commits or any other data that have already been downloaded are not downloaded again.
+The tool, however, updates the project when run again for the same repository by downloading issues, commits, and generally all data that have not already been downloaded.